Apply to MC

 The Doctor of Professional Counseling (D.P.C.) degree program in Professional Counseling is designed to meet the career advancement goals of licensed professional counselors who wish to develop clinical specialization and achieve parity with other allied health professionals.
 The doctorate is a professional degree intended to prepare master counselors for successful practice in a variety of clinical settings and leadership in professional organizations.
 The Doctor of Professional Counseling requires a minimum of 72 hours beyond the 60 semester hours of the Master’s degree in Marriage and Family Counseling or Mental Health Counseling or equivalent degree program.
-Eighteen semester hours of coursework from the Education Specialist (Ed.S.) degree in Counseling may be transferred into the doctoral degree program.
 The Doctor of Professional Counseling degree program is a cohort-based course of studies in theory, research, and practice requiring students to be enrolled continuously and year-round once they have been admitted.
 The doctoral program consists of several components: Core Courses (30 semester hours); Application Courses (12 semester hours); Specialization Courses (12 semester hours); Internships (12 semester hours); and Concluding Courses (6 semester hours).
 This program is available in both the traditional and online formats.

 Each applicant for admission to the Doctor of Professional Counseling degree program must submit to the Dean of the Graduate School (P.O.
 Box 4029, Clinton, MS 39058) a complete application consisting of the following elements.

 The Doctoral Program Review Committee will review the applications and supporting materials of all applicants.
-All applications and supporting materials must be submitted by April 1st of the year preceding admission to the program.
-Admission to the Doctor of Professional Counseling program is limited to a cohort of 12 students each year.
-The Doctoral Program Review Committee, appointed by the Chair of the Doctor of Professional Counseling degree program, will review applications submitted by the annual deadline, interview promising applicants, and select candidates for the degree based on particular admissions criteria developed by the committee.
+All applications and supporting materials must be submitted six weeks prior to the start of the semester.
+Students are admitted into the Doctor of Professional Counseling degree program in the fall and spring semesters.
+The Doctoral Program Review Committee, appointed by the Director of the Doctor of Professional Counseling degree program, will review applications submitted by the semester deadline, interview promising applicants, and select candidates for the degree based on particular admissions criteria developed by the committee.
 The committee will recommend regular admission, provisional admission, or rejection of the application to the Dean of the Graduate School who will notify the applicants in writing of their admission status.
 Initial admission to the doctoral program is conditional until the first twelve hours of course work, including assessments of clinical competency and personal adjustment, are completed.
-Progress throughout the competency based program is monitored by the Chair of the Doctor of Professional Counseling degree program and the Doctoral Program Review Committee.
+Progress throughout the competency based program is monitored by the Director of the Doctor of Professional Counseling degree program and the Doctoral Program Review Committee.

 Each candidate will complete a series of assessments to determine fitness for counseling practice, progress toward master clinical competence, and completion of milestones in demonstrating contributions to advancement of professional counseling.
 Any student who does not pass or successfully complete a competency assessment will meet with the Doctoral Program Review Committee and receive recommendations for remediation that must be completed for ongoing progression in the degree program.